systemsthinking-dev/systemsthinking-dev.github.io/workshop.md

 [Sign up here](http://exploreddd.com/workshops/jessica-kerr-kent-beck.html) for the first one, Nov 10&12, 2020. [(Already signed up?)](nov20)

+Is it even possible to learn about systems thinking without the right attire?
+Probably.
+But why risk it when you can get a [tee-shirt?](https://teespring.com/stores/systems-thinking)

 [Find out about future workshops](https://jessitron.ck.page/8211ec5d1a)

 <script async data-uid="8211ec5d1a" src="https://jessitron.ck.page/8211ec5d1a/index.js"></script>